What if awakening.

 Just noticing that you are breathing.

-And then noticing the feeling of breathing and where you can feel the movement of your breath.
+Noticing the feeling of breathing and where you can feel the movement of your breath.

-Noticing whether you feel busy or calm inside.
+Noticing whether you feel busy.

 Buzzing or vibrating in your body.